What is methotrexate?

 - Liver: Methotrexate can inflame the liver and this can be seen on blood testing.
-Regular blood tests aim to pick this up early if it The dose of methotrexate may have to be reduced or stopped if problems occur.
+Regular blood tests aim to pick this up early if it occurs.
+The dose of methotrexate may have to be reduced or stopped if problems occur.
 Liver problems may be increased when methotrexate is combined with other medicines or with heavy alcohol use (see Alcohol overleaf).

-- Lungs: Methotrexate can cause inflammation of the This may be more likely if leflunomide is being taken at the same time.
+- Lungs: Methotrexate can cause inflammation of the lungs.
+This may be more likely if leflunomide is being taken at the same time.
 The problem may develop quickly, so if you have a sudden onset of breathing difficulties seek medical attention as soon as possible.
 It may also develop with symptoms such as a dry cough.

 - Nodule formations: Some people with rheumatoid arthritis develop nodules on their elbows or other pressure points.
 In some cases methotrexate may increase this.